-Just over 21 years after the end of the First World War - the War to end all Wars - On the 1st September 1939 Great Britain again declared War on Germany following Germany's invasion of Poland.
+Just over 21 years after the end of the First World War, the War to end all Wars, On the 1st September 1939, Great Britain once again declared War on Germany, following it's invasion of Poland.

-Prior to the declaration of War each of the Territorial Battalions were ordered to split and form into two Battalions doubling the strength of the T A infantry.
+Prior to the declaration of War, each of the Territorial Battalions were ordered to split and form two Battalions and in doing so, once recruiting had taken place, doubled the strength of the TA infantry.

 The Queen's battalions formed into two brigades; 131 (Queen's) Brigade consisted of 1/5th, 1/6th and 1/7th Queen's and 169 (Queen's) Brigade was made up of 2/5th, 2/6th and 2/7th Queen's.
 All six Territorial battalions fought in France in 1940.
 Two years later, both brigades were ordered overseas and fought in the Eighth Army in the Western Desert.
 131 Brigade became the Lorried Infantry brigade of the 7th Armoured Division (the "Desert Rats") after the Battle of EI Alamein.
 169 Brigade joined 56 London Division (the "Black Cats") and took part in the capture of Tunis in May 1943.
 Both brigades fought in the allied landing at Salerno, Italy in September 1943; one relieving the other.
 131 Brigade then returned to England to prepare for the invasion of north-west Europe and eventually helped to push the Germans back across the River Maas.
 1/5th Queen's ended the War in Hamburg, later moving to Berlin, where it took part in the Victory Parade in front of Winston Churchill.
 169 Brigade remained in Italy until the end of the war.